MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 ### Step 3: Secure access to the internet

 Microsoft Entra Internet Access protects enterprise users and managed devices from malicious internet traffic and malware infection concerns all companies.
-Using the Secure Web Gateway functionality enables you to block traffic based on web categories, and a fully qualified domain name (FQDN), by integrating with Microsoft Entra Conditional Access.
+Using the Secure Web Gateway functionality enables you to block traffic based on web categories, and a fully qualified domain name (FQDN) by integrating with Microsoft Entra Conditional Access.

 1. Deploy and test Microsoft Entra Internet Access
 1. Create a baseline policy applying to all internet traffic routed through the service